Vermyndax/terraform-aws-s3-website/README.md

 * S3 bucket for the website hosting
 * S3 bucket for a www redirect
-* S3 bucket for CodeDeploy artifacts
-* S3 bucket for CloudFront logging
-* An optional CodeCommit repo
-* Supporting IAM roles
-* CodeBuild supporting projects
-* CodePipeline for deploying to your S3 bucket from a git repo
 * CloudFront distribution
 * A top-level zone for DNS (optional)
 * DNS entries pointing to the whole mess (optional)